solarsnake/coveralls-demo-ruby/README.md

 end
 ```

-Save the file, commit the change and push it to GitHub:
+Now, save the file, commit the change and push it to GitHub:

 ```
 git commit -m "Add tests to make coverage 100%."